friemen/reactnet/README.md

   :level-map           Map {rid -> topological-level} (derived) :links-map           Map {rid -> Seq of links} (derived)
 ```
-The `rid` is a reactive identifier, an unique integer within a network.
+`rid` is a reactive identifier, an integer which is unique within a network.

 ### Network Reference